praveens-git-bit/Ignite2024/Exercise5.md

 Copilot responds to queries in natural language or generates customized code snippets for tasks like creating charts, filtering data, applying transformations, and building machine learning models.

-Let’s see how Copilot for Notebook helps you, as a Data Engineer, quickly create Data Science Notebooks.
+Let’s see how Copilot for Notebook helps you, as a Data Scientist, quickly create Data Science Notebooks.

 1. Switch to the **Data Science** experience using the experience switcher icon in the left corner.